brown-band/website/pages/scripts/2019-2020/fall/cornell.md

 Watch now as the band slams its door and then cracks it open and plays Welcome to the Homecoming Parade but not too loud because we don’t want mom to ask us what’s wrong.

-:sd[Band forms X and plays Welcome to the Black Parade.]
+:sd[Band forms a skull and plays Welcome to the Black Parade.]

 Fine.
 You wanna know what we like?
 Here: